HamsterCoder/algorithms/README.md

 * Knuth Shuffle - returns a shuffled copy of the array
 * Shell Sort - returns a sorted copy of the array
 * Quick Sort - returns a sorted copy of the array
+* Insertion Sort - returns a sorted copy of the array

 ## Development